 4. Parks and Playgrounds

 I often find that no matter where we go, one of the highlights for my kids are the playgrounds we visit and this trip was no different.
-There are two great playgrounds in beautiful parks right inside Kalispell as well as a school playground that my kids love.
-Lawrence Park (below) has a brand new playground with a forest theme and a really cool flying fox.
+There are two great playgrounds in beautiful parks right inside Kalispell.
+Lawrence Park has a brand new playground with a forest theme and a zipline.

-Woodland Park playground (below) is located by a lovely little pond which is a popular place for feeding ducks and geese.
-Russel Elementary School has an older wooden playground with a huge T-Rex slide and a climber shaped like a space shuttle launch pad.
+Woodland Park playground is located by a lovely little pond which is a popular place for seeking ducks and geese.

 5. Hikes and Walks

 The Kalispell area has tons of opportunities for hikes and walks.
 Lone Pine State Park is just a little bit to the South East of Kalispell (it takes about 10 minutes to get there).
 Stop in at the interpretive centre first and pick up a kids activity booklet.

 The interpretive centre is not huge but it is really well done with lots of things for kids to touch including animal pelts and antlers.

 Just outside is a short walk with great views of the area and interpretive signs.
 My kids loved the walk – even though it’s not too difficult there is some uneven terrain and hills making it more interesting for them and feel more like a hike.

 Whenever we drive to the states we load up on things that we can’t get here in Canada usually from Target, Walmart or Costco.
 Kalispell has all three easily accessible on the North end of the city.
 We can usually find some great things for the car ride home at Target’s One Spot.